COMSOC-Community/comsoc-website/docs/index.md

 ## Courses

 Want to learn more?
-Here is a list of COMSOC courses throughout the world:
+Here is a (not at all exhaustive) list of COMSOC courses throughout the world:

 <ul class="course-list">
 {% for course in site.data.courses %}